okfde/froide/docs/importpublicbodies.rst

 Prerequisites
 -------------

-You need at least one User, one `PublicBodyTopic` and one `Jurisdiction` present in the database.
+You need at least one User and one `Jurisdiction` present in the database.
 The jurisdiction's slug must be explictly referenced in the CSV.
-If no public body topic slug is given in the CSV, it will fall back to the lowest ranking `PublicBodyTopic` as default (then used as the "other" or miscellaneous topic).

 Format